EwoutH/urban-self-driving-effects/paper/paper.md

 - `node_pc4_dict`: Dictionary mapping postal codes to network nodes
 - `node_mrdh65_dict`: Dictionary mapping MRDH regions to network nodes

+##### 2.2.4 Journey State Variables

+- `agent`: Reference to the agent making the journey
+- `origin`: Origin of the journey (postal code)
+- `destination`: Destination of the journey (postal code)
+- `mode`: Chosen mode of transport
+- `start_time`: Start time of the journey
+- `travel_time`: Estimated travel time
+- `end_time`: End time of the journey
+- `distance`: Journey distance
+- `cost`: Monetary cost of the journey
+- `perceived_cost`: Perceived cost (including time value)
+- `comf_perceived_cost`: Comfort-adjusted perceived cost
+- `used_network`: Boolean indicating if the journey used the road network
+- `available_modes`: List of available modes for this journey
+- `perceived_cost_dict`: Dictionary of perceived costs for all available modes
+- `started`: Boolean indicating if the journey has started
+- `finished`: Boolean indicating if the journey has finished
+- `act_travel_time`: Actual travel time (for car/AV journeys)
+- `act_perceived_cost`: Actual perceived cost (for car/AV journeys)
+- `o_node`: Origin node in the road network
+- `d_node`: Destination node in the road network
+- `vehicle`: Vehicle object for car/AV journeys

 #### 2.3 Scales

 - **Spatial scale**: The model covers the Rotterdam urban area, represented by 125 4-digit postal code (PC4) regions within 21 MRDH (Metropoolregio Rotterdam Den Haag) areas.
-- **Temporal scale**: The simulation runs from 6:00 to 22:00 (16 hours) with a default step time of 5 minutes (1/12 hour).
+- **Temporal scale**: The simulation typically runs from 5:00 to 24:00 (19 hours) with a default step time of 5 minutes (1/12 hour).
-- **Population scale**: The model simulates approximately 100,000 agents, representing about 1/10 of the actual population (991,575) of the area.
+- **Population scale**: The model simulates approximately 100,000 agents, with each agent representing a platoon of vehicles (default size 10), approximating the actual population of 991,575 in the area.

 ### 3. Process Overview and Scheduling

 The model follows a discrete event simulation approach, with the following main processes:

 1. **Initialization**:
-   - Set up the simulation environment
+   - Set up the simulation environment and parameters
-   - Create agents and assign them to locations
+   - Create agents and assign them to locations based on population data
    - Initialize the road network and traffic simulation (UXsim)
+   - Assign car ownership and driver's licenses based on postal code data

-2. **Generate trip times**:
+2. **Generate trip times and destinations**:
    - Each agent generates a set of trip times based on hourly probabilities
-   - Destinations are assigned for each trip
+   - Destinations are assigned for each trip based on origin-destination matrices

 3. **Start journey**:
    - Determine available modes for the journey